-Although nothing can beat what nature gave us, dental implants are the next best thing.
+Although nothing can beat what nature gave us, dental implants in Stourbridge are the next best thing.
 They both look and feel like natural teeth, meaning your quality of life will only improve.
 There is no need to change your diet and they are actually good for your bone health.
 The process of drilling them into your jawbone makes them incredibly strong and durable.
 There is no awkward removal like with dentures.
 Also, dental implants are extremely versatile.
 You can have one, to replace a single tooth.
 Or if multiple teeth are needing to be replaced, our tooth implant expert, Mario Veltri, is highly experienced at implanting both single and multiple dental implants.

 1. Initial Consultation

 Your first step in dental implant treatment at Lion Dental Centre, Stourbridge is an in-depth consultation, carried out by our implant expert.
 During this consultation, you will be assessed on if the dental implants are suitable for you.
 This is done by looking at your medical history and the current health of your jawbone.
 Your mouth and teeth will be fully examined and both x-rays and impressions will be taken.
 Most adults who are in generally good health are suitable for the process and your treatment plan will be formulated to fit your specific needs.